Little827/pdfium_bck/README.md

 ## Building the code

-You can build the sample program by running: `ninja -C <directory> pdfium_test` You can build the entire product (which includes a few unit tests) by running:
+You can build the sample program by running: `ninja -C <directory> pdfium_test`

+You can build a set of programs for PDFium developers, which includes unit tests, by running:
+`ninja -C <directory> pdfium_dev`.

+You can build the entire product (which includes everything in the pdfium\_dev target and all the fuzzers) by running:
 `ninja -C <directory> pdfium_all`.

 ## Running the sample program